Yuma248/MELFUtilities/README.md

 ExtractBQFRLMRM.pl -inf /my/input.vcf -bq /my/bestSNP.vcf -frt /my/firstSNP.vcf -rndm /my/randomSNP.vcf -lm /my/lessmissingSNP.vcf

 ## UpFigshare
 This script will upload a file to a figshare repository, it needs the whole path of the file to be uploaded, a URL from figshare, and a token to access the repository or project.
 If the file is not required to be uploaded in a specific project or item, you can use the general URL https://api.figshare.com/v2/account/articles.
-But if you need to put in a specific project or item you will require the ID for the project and/or item.
-If you already upload one file in the project an item, you can integrate the ID in the URL and add just /files at the end, see the example.
+But if you need to put in a specific project or item (folder) you will require the project ID (using the -p option) and/or item ID (usign the -f option).
+If you already upload one file in the project and item, you can integrate the item ID in the URL and add just /files at the end, see the example.

 Usage:
 UpFigshare.sh